He loves me. He loves me not.

 6. Stop, Look and Listen

-Apart from being critical and judgmental, he listens to your needs and thoughts.
+Apart from being critical and judgmental, an avoidant partner loves to listen to your needs and thoughts.
 He might not act immediately on your requested trip to Jamaica, but he knows.

 Ten points if he gets you Jamaican food or watches “Cool Runnings” with you this weekend.